Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Simulations

 \section{Simulations}

-This section uses simulated data to show the properties of the complexity parameter $\gamma$, demonstrate the advantages of low-rank approximation with SPs under various scenarios, and confirm our theoretical results.
-The computations were implemented using R software version 4.1.3 \citep{Rcite} with a 72-core Intel(R) Xeon(R) 3.10GHz and 192GB memory processor.
+This section uses simulated data to show the properties of the smoothness parameter $\gamma$, demonstrate the advantages of low-rank approximation with SPs under various scenarios, and confirm our theoretical results.
+The computations were implemented by R 3.6.3 \citep{Rcite} on a machine with Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz and 125 GB RAM.